the Arctic 1818

 the Arctic 1854

 Opening of Japan

 Across the Pacific, Japan had kept itself closed off from the world since the 17th century, restricting its contact with ...

 Mexican Reform War

 In Mexico, the antagonism between the reform-minded Liberal Party and the Conservatives, backed by landowners and the Catholic Church, erupted ...

 the Arctic 1859

 Russian expeditions and settlers had been infiltrating China's Amur region since the late 1840s.
-With the Crimean War exposing ...
+After the Crimean War exposed ...

 North America 1859